Skip to main content

 Given a network topology around node A (Fig. 1):

-The probing traffic from node A would follow the BFA pattern of establishing telemetry from the immediate vicinity of A using 1-hop probing traffic:
+The probing traffic from node A would follow the immediate-neighbour probing pattern:

 A -> B -> A